steve-martin-at-esure/DIGITAL_APP_TEMPLATE-DRUPAL/scripts/README.md

 ### dev_workflow
 This folder contains two scripts used by the Drupal 8 composer processes.

-* `update_now.sh` A Grunt process used to pre-process the files within /app/ and then execute the `build_and_copy.sh` to copy the files to /web/.
+* `update_code_now.sh` A Grunt process used to pre-process the files within /app/ and then execute the `build_and_copy.sh` to copy the files to /web/.
 * `start.sh` similar as above but also uses Grunt to 'watch' the files within /app/, updating them whenever a change is detected.
 * `clear_cache.sh` Performs a drush cex command, clearing all of the cache.
 * `config_export.sh` Will export the current Drupal config into the /app/config/ folder.